 The school’s PE teachers have radios they can use to communicate with the infirmary as well as the athletic trainers when injuries occur during classes.
 If a student is injured during a physical education class, they are evaluated and treated by one of the school’s nurses, and if it’s an orthopedic or sports related injury, the radios make it easy for the nurses to ask the athletic trainers to help with the evaluation.

 In addition, the school’s athletic training room is equipped with splinting and wound care equipment, an ultrasound, an electrical stimulation machine, Game Ready units (ice compression), hydrocollator (moist heat pads), whirlpools, and rehabilitation equipment to treat acute injuries as well as rehabilitating athletes back to their pre-injured state.

 Looking for other ways to ensure that your school is doing all it can to protect students?
 In addition to implementing safeguards, schools can prepare for the unexpected by taking out a student accident insurance policy.
 School Accident Insurance can provide another layer of protection in the event a student is injured during gym class, while also protecting schools from potential lawsuits.
-While the coverage can vary from provider to provider, it can include medical expenses, counselling, home tutoring, and others related to an injury.
+While the coverage can vary from provider to provider, it can include medical expenses, counseling, home tutoring, and others related to an injury.
 Your insurance agent can help find the coverage that’s right for your school.